Civlac/SRWLED-Wiki/Installing-and-Compiling.md

 **Note:** AirCoookie has since created a fork of ESPAsyncWebServer, and the original will no longer work with WLED.

-1. You can no longer install the original [Original ESPAsyncWebServer](https://github.com/me-no-dev/ESPAsyncWebServer)
+You can no longer install the original [Original ESPAsyncWebServer](https://github.com/me-no-dev/ESPAsyncWebServer) If you have the original installed, you can edit wled.h and comment out the line as follows:

+//  #define WLED_ENABLE_WEBSOCKETS

 If you add the library manually or with git you will most likely need to **restart**, yes **restart** the Arduino IDE before it will be recognized.
 For more information on libraries, see: https://www.arduino.cc/en/Guide/Libraries.